Get Support

 Types of Substances

-Ideal Option uses FDA-approved medications plus psychosocial services (counseling, social services, housing, etc.) to treat opioid use disorder (OUD).
-This is called Medication-Assisted Treatment and is considered to be the gold standard for OUD.
-Medications we use for the treatment of OUD include buprenorphine (Suboxone®, Subutex®), and naltrexone (Vivitrol®).
+Ideal Option uses FDA-approved medications to treat opioid use disorder (OUD).
+Medication-assisted treatment is considered to be the gold standard for OUD.
+Medications used for the treatment of OUD include buprenorphine (Suboxone®, Subutex®), and naltrexone (Vivitrol®).
+We also encourage and refer our patients to seek behavioral health services, such as counseling or group therapy.
+Many of our locations offer behavioral health services.

 We work with patients on long-term tapering from these substances.
 Ideal Option can prescribe these tapering doses.